mdx-js/specification/readme.md

 MDX is superset of the [CommonMark](http://commonmark.org) specification that adds embedded JSX and `import`/`export` syntax.

-The official media type to label MDX content is `text/mdx`.
+The official media type to label MDX content is `text/mdx`, and the file extension is `.mdx`.

 ### Imports